-Installing the iAM-MIX into an existing and functioning Ravenna network is virtually plug and play.
+Installing the iAM-MIX into an existing and functioning Ravenna network using the Coveloz Bach board is virtually plug and play.
 The iAM rear panel AoIP jack supports 1Gb/s and 100Mb/s Ethernet devices in Ravenna Audio over IP network configurations.